 Student loan repayments – WHEN?

-- The above thresholds will be reviewed over the years and may change in line with average earnings.
+- The above thresholds are reviewed in April each year and may change in line with average earnings.

 - Normally any outstanding loan will be written off 30 years after it becomes eligible to be repaid.

 Repayments may work differently if you’re from Scotland, Wales or NI.

 - You will cease to be a student when the summer term ends.

 - After this point you will be expected to either find paid employment or access benefit support via Jobcentre Plus.

 - The property you consider your ‘main residence’ will be liable for council tax from 31 May – even if you intend to start postgraduate studies in September 2021.
 This will include houses considered as a ‘student house’.

 - If you have extensions for work beyond 28 May you may be exempt from council tax for this period.
 Please see the Students' Union for advice on how to demonstrate this to Cornwall Council.